Running your organization like a for-profit business and investing in nonprofit overhead reaps rewards.

-In the past, charities were expected to keep their overhead costs below 25% of their total expenditures and have been criticized for high overhead costs.
-This creates a dangerous practice since not-for-profits are so concerned with limiting their overhead, they lack the resources to carry out their mission.
+In the past, charities were expected to keep their overhead costs below 25% of total expenses.
+If overhead was too high, they were criticized.
+Consequently, a lack of overhead resources make it difficult to carry out the mission.

 Four Key Ingredients